Skip to content

 // Running: my-script file1.txt file2.txt --verbose

 Parses command line arguments into structured format with flags and arguments.
-Used internally to generate the global args, flags, and argv variables.
+Used internally to generate args, flags, passthroughArgs, and argv, and to back typed arg()/flag() reads.

 Parameters: